phetsims/phet-info/deployment-info/sim_deployment.md

  Run `grunt --help` for a list of build tasks and their options.
 Values specified on the `grunt` command line typically override values specified in `build-local.json`.

- (Optional) Create an ssh key if you'd like to avoid entering your password for dev-related build tasks:
+ (Optional) Create an RSA key if you'd like to avoid entering your password for dev-related build tasks:

- - Create an rsa key in `localhost@~/.ssh/`.
+ - Create an RSA key in `localhost@~/.ssh/`.
 (Run `ssh-keygen -t rsa` to generate a key if you don't already have one).
  - Add an entry for spot in `localhost@~/.ssh/config` like so (you may need to create this file):

  ```